huuff/exobrain/programming/databases/sql/cartesian-product.md

 # Cartesian product
 The `FROM` clause produces a cartesian product of the relations listed in it.
+Instead of separating the relations by commas in the `FROM` clause, it can also be done using `CROSS JOIN`

 ### As an iterative process
 The clause